msupply-foundation/msupply_docs/content/docs/programs/module-hiv.md

 ![new encounter dialog](/docs/programs/images/new_encounter_dialog.png)

-Once an encounter is created, the full encounter document will open to allow encounter details input.
+Once an encounter is created, the full encounter document will open to allow encounter details to be entered.

 <div class="note">The content of the encounter document is program specific and can be configured by the system administrator</div>